Adesoji1/Configure-resources-on-a-Kubernetes-Cluster/README.md

-# Configure resources on a Kubernetes Cluster
+# Configure resources on a Kubernetes Cluster : Turing AWS Devops Test :smile:

 In this challenge, you will deploy resources in a Kubernetes cluster.
 First, you will retrieve information about the cluster.
 Next, you will create cluster resources, and then you will organize cluster resources in a namespace.
 Finally, you will update cluster resources, and then you will roll back a Deployment. write the correct manifest files too